marcelo-mason/cccbdb-calculation-parser/README.md

 # cccbdb.nist.gov Calculation Parser

-Pulls all calculatione information from cccbdb.nist.gov for the specified chemical formula
+Pulls all calculation information from cccbdb.nist.gov for the specified chemical formula

 ## Setup